 Sleep and Exercise

-In my current postdoctoral fellowship I am looking at data from the Brain in Motion study (Tindal et al., 2013), a longitudinal study conducted on elderly adults between the age of 55 and 83, with no cognitive complaints.
-The main aim of the study is to investigate the effects of six months aerobic exercise intervention on several outcomes including sleep and brain health.
+In my current postdoctoral fellowship I am looking at data from the Brain in Motion study (Tindal et al., 2013), a longitudinal study conducted on healthy sedentary middle aged to older adults with no cognitive complaints.
+The main aim of the study is to investigate the effects of six-months aerobic exercise intervention on several outcomes including sleep and brain health.
 Specifically I am looking at effects of the exercise intervention on sleep as measured with subjective measures (PSQI) and Polysomnography (PSG), brain health (MRI) and cognition.